Learn how to use a metronome to practice piano with great results!

 Unit counting is great for beginners since you focus only on the length of each note instead of regular counting where you count the beats per measure.

-At that time you need to use "regular" counting, where you follow the time signature and count as many beats as it says per measure.
+At that time you need to use "regular" counting, beats per measure, where you follow the time signature and count as many beats as it says per measure.

-The most obvious way to use a metronome is to check that the speed of the piece is accurate.
+The most obvious way how to use a metronome is to check that the speed of the piece is accurate.

 At the top of the score, usually left corner of the sheet music, you might see "Allegretto mm.120" for example.
 Allegretto is a moderately fast tempo, and the metronome count helps you to understand how fast this may be.

 This gives you a clearly defined

 goal to work for which is also measurable since you compare yourself with the metronome.

 Since piano playing and practicing is very “qualitative” it can be difficult to know your progress for each practice session.

 The most obvious “testing” is to play with the metronome when you think you have really learned a piece.

 Of course, music should usually not be performed with a rhythm perfect as a metronome.
 You're not supposed to sound like a machine!

-By using short, easy melodies and setting the tempo very slow, you can train yourself to always look ahead in the score - it kind of "pushes you" to move along!
+By using short, easy melodies and setting the tempo very slow, you can train yourself to always look ahead in the score - the metronome's "tick" kind of pushes you to move along!